AnthonyBongers/ResumeGenerator/README.md

 - Fill out data model for more recent items
 - Output file from script
 - Optimize output by setting class names for shared styles

+View output.png to see a rendering of the output.